Aesthetic Realism Foundation

 “Literature; a Run, with Some Philosophic Stops”

-Leila Rosen, English teacher, writes:
+Leila Rosen, English teacher and Aesthetic Realism associate, writes:

 Teachers of literature want our students to feel that works written long ago and in distant lands are close to them, and can have meaning for them now.
 I love “Literature; a Run, with Some Philosophic Stops,” by Eli Siegel: 31 lively points about many writers—from classical Greek and Roman authors to Shakespeare, Cervantes, Balzac, Goethe, Whitman, and others.
-Mr. Siegel shows these authors as pulsatingly alive—both as artists and as people.
+Mr. Siegel shows these authors to be pulsatingly alive—both as artists and as people.
 These critical statements about the value of great works of literature can encourage people to want to read them and to see them as not so very far away from ourselves.
 Here are just a few of the 31 points:

 1. Homer, or somebody, saw what he as a person felt, and he used the Trojan War in a way that was fair to the universe; out of Homer’s being fair to himself, and just to the universe, came the Homeric literature with its hexameters that remain.